BostonUniversitySeniorDesign/21-02-blinkah/README.md

 ## Server Setup Instructions

+## OpenALPR Setup Instructions
+We decided to use OpenALPR, an open-source Automatic License Plate Recognition library software to handle the bulk of our computer vision and machine learning processes.
+It is based in C++ with dependencies available in python3, so we are using OpenCV as well as tesseract to handle the translation of license plates to text.
+Since OpenALPR is based on windows and ubuntu linux, we decided to set it up on an ubuntu OS.
+We simply install the required prerequisites and the actual OpenALPR from the github, set up a build directory, and compile an environment.
+Once that is set up, we can compile the library, and install the binaries to the local machine and test. https://github.com/openalpr/openalpr/wiki/Compilation-instructions-(Ubuntu-Linux)

 ## Introduction
 In this section we shall introduce the motivation for the introduction of BLINKAH.
 The supporting evidence presented henceforth will be with reference to entries 1&2 in the bibliography